TuronLab/WinterParalympicGamesReporter/README.md

 An AI-powered multi-agent research system designed to generate verified, structured reports about Paralympic winter sport athletes.

-The system was originally developed for Biathlon and Cross-Country Skiing.
-However, it can be readily adapted to other sports by updating the [get_primary_website method](./utils.py).
-To do so, simply specify the sport’s name and provide the official website where the agent should begin retrieving athlete information—typically the relevant international federation’s webpage.

-Built using CrewAI agents and OpenAI models via the OpenAI API, the project orchestrates a structured research workflow that produces:
+Built using [CrewAI](https://crewai.com) agents and OpenAI models via the OpenAI API, the project orchestrates a structured research workflow that produces:

 - ✅ A fact-checked English article